 Unlike the Canadian and Australian Green parties in their time, Bennett seems to be handling this kerfuffle pretty well.
 We'll see if it fades before the election.

 Lesson here: Group marriage is not ready for rational discussion in mainstream politics.
 Any candidate or party that mentions it, even in passing, should know that it will be a subject changer that hijacks their storyline for at least a few days.

 Here's the Green Party's actual manifesto that it is running on in Thursday's election.

 The Green Party, by skimming off 1.1 million of the most progressive votes nationwide for this tiny result, could easily have been the spoiler that thwarted Labour and delivered power to the Conservatives — just as Ralph Nader's presence on the ballot in 2000 drew off far more than enough progressives for George W. Bush to squeak into the presidency.
-But in the end, the Conservatives' margin was large enough that the "Green siphon" didn't matter.
+But in the end, the Conservatives' vote margin was (unexpectedly) large enough that the "Green siphon" didn't matter.